Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 However, if you work in multi-threaded environment or otherwise share mutable state between coroutines running in different threads, then you have to use thread-safe (concurrent) data structures.

-Coroutines are like threads, albeit they are more lightweight.
+Coroutines are like threads in this sense, albeit they are more lightweight.
 You can have millions of coroutines running on just a few threads.
 The running coroutine is always executed in some thread.
 However, a _suspended_ coroutine does not consume a thread and it is not bound to a thread in any way.
-The suspending function that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resume` on this thread and coroutine's interceptor can override this decision and dispatch the coroutine's execution onto a different thread.
+The suspending function that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resumeWith` on this thread and coroutine's interceptor can override this decision and dispatch the coroutine's execution onto a different thread.

 ## Asynchronous programming styles